MiguelP4lacios/holbertonschool-low_level_programming/README.md

-# Low-level programming & Algorithm - Hatching out 🤖
+# Low-level programming & Algorithm 🤖

 This is a repository of low-level Fundamentals created to learn the main principles behind low-level programming, develop logical skills in coding and basic concepts of computer science.